re3h5/bloggerbot2/README.md

 - 🔍 Fetches trending topics using Google Trends API with AI fallback
 - 📰 Creates engaging, clickable headlines using AI
 - 🤖 Generates high-quality blog posts using OpenRouter AI
-- 🖼️ Automatically generates relevant images for each post
+- 🖼️ Automatically generates relevant images for each post with multiple fallback sources
 - 📝 Posts automatically to Blogger with smart label classification
 - ⏰ Runs on a schedule (every 6 hours by default)
 - 🏷️ Smart label classification system
-- 📊 Comprehensive logging
+- 📊 Comprehensive logging with Unicode emoji support
-- ⚠️ Error handling and retries with multiple fallback mechanisms
+- ⚠️ Robust error handling with API rate limiting and retries
+- 🔄 Automatic OAuth token refreshing

 ## Prerequisites